How does stamp duty work in Scotland?

 But what is LBTT, and how does it differ from other UK regions?
 Here's what you need to know about Scotland's property tax system:

-For a detailed breakdown and to calculate your potential LBTT, the Scottish Government provides online resources which can be found at land and buildings transaction tax.
+For a detailed breakdown and to calculate your potential LBTT, the Scottish Government provides online resources which can be found at Land and Buildings Transaction Tax.
+(Replace with actual link if available)

 In summary, if you're buying a house or property in Scotland, you're not paying the traditional stamp duty that you'd find in England or Northern Ireland; instead, you'll be managing your purchase with the LBTT system, which is structured to be more considerate of the property's value and in turn, aims to be more equitable for the buyer.